xBorox1/D-Wave-VRP/README.md

 Firstly, you need to be able to use D-Wave Ocean platform.
 In order to do that, follow this documentation https://docs.ocean.dwavesys.com/en/stable/overview/install.html.

+You can use this code without knowledge how to use D-Wave Ocean.

+If you want to change something in communication with D-Wave, check DWaveSolvers.py.
+There you can change solvers' configuration and change 'solve_qubo' function.
+As long as 'solve_qubo' function returns QUBO solution like all D-Waves solvers, the rest of the code should work properly.

 ## Input

 There are two input formats.
 You can find examples in the 'formats' directory.